 - October: the month with the highest number of accidents

 - Friday: the weekday with highest crash totals

 - 5 pm.
 To 6 p.m.: the hour of day in which the most crashes occur

 - November 22: the day on which the most traffic accidents took place last year (737)

 Again, let’s remember that all of the numbers represent people with faces, names, loved ones, jobs and bills to pay.

 After an accident injury, many people are prevented from working while they recuperate.
 Those lost wages create real financial hardships, to say nothing of the enormous medical bills that await the injured.
-An experienced personal injury attorney understands the financial burdens unfairly placed on accident victims.
+An experienced personal injury lawyer understands the financial burdens unfairly placed on accident victims.